shlokamohanty/i-write-sometimes/_posts/2026-09-11-control-room.md

 > In their earliest formulations, she defined narcissism as ‘loving oneself and loving in the other, the love he has for you’.
 The failure of narcissism is that it forgets that there are _two_ in love: the narcissist fails to remember that love must seek the good of the other.
 Her lover is a minor character in the great plot of _her_ story.
 Devotion, by contrast, is an ‘absolute gift’ of the lover to the beloved, a ‘self-abnegation’ where the lover’s own consciousness is obliterated for the sake of the other.
 The devoted lover wants no plot but the one his beloved writes him; he either doesn’t want, or can’t hold, his own pen.
 In forgetting himself, his love likewise fails to accommodate _two_ – in the young Beauvoir’s words, it’s a form of ‘moral suicide’.

 > Why not, indeed?
 If both partners conceived of love as a joint project, if both thought ‘simultaneously of the other and self’, Beauvoir argued, they could succeed at ‘finding the appropriate mean’ between narcissism and devotion.
 It will not deliver salvation.
 But neither does it settle for the mutilation of subordination in place of ‘an inter-human relation’ and the satisfaction of authentic love.

+It reads like a more hopeful spin on what Sartre said.

+I was fascinated by Beauvoir and Sartre's relationship during the class; I remember.
+Maybe because less than a year before that, I was in an open relationship.
+Also, Beauvoir was bisexual.

+Although even *authentic love,* as Beauvoir claimed, still has control, I think.
+Maybe it's just more about finding the right amount of control.
+I do think the other emotions are better though.

+It's just the other emotions, have some distance in comparison to these.
+Why do some of these emotions feel close, and some feel distant?
+Control feels close.